segbeejr/BashTaskMaster/README.md

 Description:
 BashTaskMaster is a versatile command-line utility designed to assist users in performing a variety of tasks efficiently.
 It is a handy utility for both novice and experienced users, offering a simple interface to streamline routine operations while keeping your files secure.
-Whether you need to crunch numbers, inspect text files, or protect your data, TaskManager has you covered.
+Whether you need to crunch numbers, inspect text files, or protect your data, BashTaskMaster has you covered.